Written by Terri Reddout

 Where were you on 9-11?

 Chances are you were toddlers or younger.
+Heck!
+Some of you might not have been born yet.

 I was in my Weber State University office working.
 My friend called and wanted to know if I started recording the news.
-When I asked why she told me to get in front of a television set, now!
+When I asked why, she told me to get in front of a television set, now!
 I did.
 That’s when I saw the replay of the second plane crashing into the second tower.

 At the end of the day on 9-12, a student called me over to the computer and said, “Terri, you’ve got to look at this.”
 Here’s what the email he opened looked like.